mili-tan/ArashiDNS.Aoi/README.md

 ## QuickStart

-Run your DNS over HTTPS Server even just `./Arashi.Aoi --upstream 127.0.0.1`.
+Host your DNS over HTTPS Server just by running `./Arashi.Aoi --upstream 127.0.0.1`.

 It's that easy.
 Use `--help` / `-?` to discover more parameters and get help information.